Nicolab/crystal-validator/README.md

 # Using an existing Validation instance
 v = Check.new_validation
 v, email = User.check_email(v, value: "demo@example.org")

+# Same but raise if there is a validation error
+email = User.check_email!(v, value: "demo@example.org")
 ```

 __Clean__ with this example class (`User`):